danieljperry/LeaveALegacy/README.md

 ------------------------------------------
 **III.
 More Complex Example**

 Legacy Coins can support inner coins of any type, including other Legacy Coins.
-This makes a wide variety of functionality possible.
+This makes possible a wide variety of functionality.

 For example, let’s say Alice wants to bequeath her money to Bob upon her death.
 If Bob also dies before the money has been spent, she wants the money to go to a charity.
 But she doesn’t trust everyone at the charity, so she gives a password to a few of its employees, which can be used to unlock the coin.
 Here are the rules she can set up:

 – Before Alice’s death, only Alice can spend the coin.